montymole/bolt/README.md

-# What we want

-Auto-updating templates
+# Bolting it together

+This is just something I use myself, fuck you if you don't like it.

+## We want

-Blazing speed
+* Blazing speed
-simplicity
+* Simplicity
+* Ease of use
+    * change model autoupdate view(s)

+## We don't want

-# What we don't want, javascript library requirements
+* any massive library requirements

-# solution
+* complicated framework
+* jquery or such
+* requirejs or such

+## and we don't care about

+ old browser support (old Internet Explorers)

+## Features

+* gulp generated and minified templates
--for dom pointing and templating we use minimal lib 'medley.js' -simple Bolt object to tie model, template and dom-element together
+* simple Bolt object to tie model, template and dom-element together

+## a little more to come